-MedStar provides advanced life support ambulance service to 434 square miles and more than 980,000 residents in Tarrant County and responds to about 135,000 emergency calls a year with a fleet of 57 ambulances.
+MedStar provides advanced life support ambulance service to 436 square miles and more than 1 million residents in Tarrant County and responds to over 145,000 emergency calls a year with a fleet of 65 ambulances.
 We aspire to be a premier EMS service for both our customers and employees and set standards for others to follow.
 Our mission is to provide high quality patient care in an efficient and cost effective manner with accountability.
 MedStar is a high performance Emergency Medical Services (HPEMS) system, providing advanced clinical care with high economic efficiency.

 The Metropolitan Area EMS Authority was established in 1986.
 For nearly 20 years, MedStar contracted with private-for-profit contractors to provide day-to-day operational management through competitive-based contracting.
 The Authority administered the contract, managed accounts receivable, and managed the system infrastructure including the primary facilities and communications center.
 In the spring of 2005, the Authority negotiated an end to the contract with its most recent contractor.
 The Authority then assumed all responsibility for the day-to-day operations of the EMS system and created the MedStar we know today.